acdh-oeaw/VELD_example_repos/README.md

 ```
 veld veld.yaml
 ```

-Note: If you have an older version of docker compose, you might need to call `docker-compose` instead of `docker compose`.

 It is recommended to go through the repos in order by their numbers as they increase with complexity and are related by forming an overarching ETL task.